Gianl-msi/Histopathologic-Cancer-Detection/README.md

 <img src="https://github.com/Gianl-msi/Histopathologic-Cancer-Detection/blob/main/Figures/filters.JPG" width="900" height="300"/>

 ## FUTURE DIRECTIONS
 Proper diagnosis of tumor is critical for delivering the most appropriate therapy to the patient.
 Therefore, it is imperative that the ML model be 100% accurate.
 The final model is undoubtedly great but requires further improvements in order to substitute an experienced histopathologist.
-The model could be better by dropping few data samples for the overly sampled data class (normal tissue), improving the resolution of the images and deepening the network.
+The model could be bettered by dropping few data samples for the overly sampled data class (normal tissue), increasing the resolution of the images and deepening the network.